ccaglak/namespace.nvim/readme.md

 -   AutoNamespace generator

--   add options to sort, currently length
+-   Option how to sort

 ## Known bugs

--   imports current file class -- easy fix
+-   Let me know if you have any edge cases

 ## Check Out